 I’ve had an exhausting (but very fulfilling) US travel week.
 As a result, I have not yet gotten together my notes on DePaul’s Symposium on Class Action Rollback.
 My apologies; I will try to have a post on that later this week or early next.
-Meanwhile, as a peace offering, please accept this slide… Continue Reading

 My apologies for posting late this week; I’m suffering from a little jet lag.
 I spent yesterday in Virginia at the annual conference for the American College of Court Business Judges, where John Beisner and I were presenting a number of developments in class action litigation.
 Today I’m England, and by tonight, I will be in the Hague for the 5th Annual Conference on the Globalization of Class Actions and Mass Litigation, where Paul Karlsgodt (of ClassActionBlawg) and I will be eagerly taking notes.

 Enron.
 The Toyota sudden acceleration MDL.
 The Microsoft antitrust class actions.
 There are no shortage of class actions that have arisen from government investigations of various kinds.
 But while seeing a class action complaint arrive on top of a government subpoena can be stressful, it’s not necessarily the end of the world.
 In fact, the defenses of each can harmonize in surprising ways.